$189 — EARLY BIRD base price for registration to the 2020 WWOC and access to all workshops, all day. As of fall 2019, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are some testimonials from writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)

+the Seattle Writing Workshop.”

+met at the Philadelphia Writing Workshop.”

-meeting her at the Arizona Writing Workshop.”
+at the Chesapeake Writing Workshop.”

 Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
 (This rate is a special event value for Writing Workshop of Chicago attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

-Add $79 — for an in-depth personal critique of the first 10 pages of your novel.
+Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- More critique options forthcoming.
+- More 2020 critique options forthcoming.

-Because of limited space at the venue, the workshop can only allow 250 registrants, unless spacing issues change.
+Because of limited space at the venue, the workshop can only allow 300 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.